Pinky and the Brain: The Brain

-Brain sees his inevitable rise to power as good for the world and not as mere megalomania.
+Many of the Brain's plots have the endgame of winning over the people's hearts and then having them make him their ruler.
+However, his motives are pure.
+He sees his inevitable rise to power as good for the world and not as mere megalomania.
+According to the creators, Brain wants to take over the world not for the sake of being a dictator, like his rival Snowball, but because he believes that he could do a much better job of it than the people currently in charge.
+Brain has even helped save the world by doing everything in his power to prevent Snowball's evil schemes, knowing that a world under Snowball's rule would be a worst-case scenario.
 In Animaniacs: Wakko's Wish, he said to Pinky "We're on our way to fame, fortune and a world that's a better place for all."
-Many of the Brain's plots had the endgame of winning over the people's hearts and then having them make him their ruler.
-However, his motives are not pure.
 In one episode, Brain finds himself hypnotized by a psychologist whom he had planned to manipulate for one of his schemes, who turns out to be none other than Sigmund Freud.
-There Brain reveals that he originally lived with his parents in a tin can at the base of a tree in a large field.
+There, Brain reveals that he originally lived with his parents in a tin can at the base of a tree in a large field.
 When he was young, ACME researchers captured Brain and took him from his home, and the last he saw of it was a picture of the world on the side of the can.
 Dr. Freud speculates that Brain's hunger to take over the world is misplaced, and that all he really wants is to go back home to his parents.
-According to the creators, Brain wants to take over the world not for the sake of being a dictator, like his rival Snowball, but because he believes that he could do a much better job of it than the people currently in charge.
-Brain has even helped save the world by doing everything in his power to prevent Snowball's evil schemes, knowing that a world under Snowball's rule would be a worst-case scenario.

 In the 2020 Animaniacs reboot, Brain gains a new rival in taking over the world in the form of his wife, Senator Julia Brain, after his attempts to mind-control her into becoming a puppet ruler for him led to her becoming insane.